Mount Rogers National Recreation Area

 Whitetop Mountain

-Known for: second highest peak in Virginia at 5,525' elevation, highest road in Virginia
+Known for: second highest peak in Virginia at 5,525' elevation, highest drivable point in Virginia, family-friendly and accessible summit

 Best for: day hiking, backpacking, sunsets, picnics, stargazing